 Linda Cater (UMW President), Betsy Smith (Lay Delegate), Bill Paulin (Finance), Joyce Manning (Staff Parish Relations), Scott Swartz (Chairperson), Pat Casey (Discipleship), Morgan Yordy (Youth/Young Adult), Merrill Mosbarger (Building & Grounds)

-Not Pictured - Rev. Rob Hamilton, Mary Ellen Taylor (Lay Leader), Bill Vanstone (Lay Delegate)
+Not Pictured - Rev. Dr. Katherine Thomas Paisley, Mary Ellen Taylor (Lay Leader), Bill Vanstone (Lay Delegate)